 The third classroom is guided by Mrs. Viola Dabrowska, who holds an AMS certification and a Masters in Social Science.

-Ms. Viola Dabrowska has worked as a Montessori primary teacher for seven years, and prior to that, she worked in play-based preschool settings for six years.
-She holds a master degree from Warsaw University in Poland, where she worked as a social worker with children in an orphanage.
+Mrs. Dabrowska has worked as a Montessori primary teacher for seven years, and prior to that, she worked in play-based preschool settings for six years.
+She holds a Masters degree from Warsaw University in Poland, where she worked as a social worker with children in an orphanage.
 She received her Montessori teaching certificate from Contra Costa College in California.

 Mrs. Dabrowska is fluent in Polish, likes to read folk tales, and to create puppet shows.
 She is married and has two children.